ADMINISTRATIVE RULE NO: 4010-01 (part A)

 Provides guidelines for the development and scheduling of courses and programs.

-- Course Proposals
+A. Course Proposals

 - Proposals for courses to be offered by the college may originate with faculty, administration, students, LBCC Board of Education, and community groups.
 Anyone wishing to originate a course will complete a course proposal form and submit it to the appropriate department/program chair or administrator for review and recommendation.

-primary responsibility for the following courses:
+for the following courses:

 - Lower Division Collegiate,